teoxxx/rlos/README.md

 Project website: https://github.com/teoxxx/rlos

-Lamguage: IDL, or GDL
+Language: IDL, or GDL

 **************************************************************************************************************

 What’s New

-This version of RLOS is able to produce a special-relativistic time-delayed image of a model relativistic astrophysical systemm, especially of a jet.
+This version of RLOS is able to produce a special-relativistic, time-delayed image, of a model relativistic astrophysical system, such as a jet.

 RLOS supports data input from the PLUTO hydrocode (dbl or vtk formats).
 It may also be adapted to employ those same data formats from another hydrocode.
 A steady-state model setup is also included inert, and can be activated when necessary.